The importance of clean toilets and how standards save lives

 "Establishing common guidelines is a key step towards fostering next-generation sanitation systems and engaging commercial interests."

 Monday, November 19, 2018

-Despite being declared a universal human right by the United Nations, safely managed sanitation is something that 6 in 10, or an estimated 4.5 billion people, is currently deprived of.
+Despite being declared a universal human right by the United Nations, safely managed sanitation is something that an estimated 2.3 billion people is currently deprived of.
 Annually, the lack of basic sanitation and hygiene claim the lives of 361,000 of the world’s most vulnerable citizens: children aged under five.

 Untreated or poorly-disposed faecal sludge and effluent can pollute living environments with dangerous pathogens and bacteria and spread debilitating diseases like cholera, dysentery, hepatitis, typhoid and polio.